froelich/sf-relate/README.md

 Note that the build 37/38 are used in UK Biobank data/1000 Genomes data, repectively.
 One needs to ensure that these physical positions match the build version used in the genetic maps for a customized case.

-For a test dataset of `n` individuals on each side, by default, it should be placed at `TESTDIR=notebooks/data/2party_{n}`, with the following contents.
+For a test dataset of `n` individuals on each side, by default, the data should be placed at `TESTDIR=notebooks/data/2party_{n}`, with the following contents.
 - `$TESTDIR/party{i}/haps/chr[1-22].npy` stores the phased haplotypes of party `i`, each being a numpy matrix of `2n` rows and `m` columns.
 Haplotypes (rows) are encoded as vector of integers (`np.int8` or `np.int16`), and different bytes are considered different variants by default.
 - `$TESTDIR/geno/party{i+1}/all_chrs_maf{mf}.bin` stores a sample-major genotype count matrix of size `n` by `M`, where `M <= m` is the number of SNPs on which the KING kinship esimator (see [Manichaikul et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3025716/)) is computed.
 Each count (0/1/2) is encoded as individual bytes in the binary file.